 The pulpit was donated in memory of Daði Bjarnason and his wife, Arnfríður, who were farmers at Skarð.

 The farmers at Skarð gave us a guided tour of the church, for which we paid a small fee, and told us the amazing history of Skarð.
 I recommend stopping at Skarð for a guided tour of the church.

 The farmers at Skarð specialise in eiderdown production, which they sell to Japan.

-Geirmundur heljarskinn has been called the noblest of the Viking settlers, but he was the son of a Norwegian king and a dark skinned princess from Bjarmaland.
+Geirmundur heljarskinn has been called the noblest of the Viking settlers, but he was the son of the Norwegian king Hjör and the princess Ljúfvina from Bjarmaland.
 Geirmundur lived at Geirmundarstaðir at Skarð and was very powerful and always travelled in the company of 80 men.
 He also had 4 farms in Hornstrandir.

 We next stopped by an abandoned coal mine by the seashore.
 Coal was mined here from around 1890 until the middle of the 20th century.
 Here one can see a small railway track and the remains of a bridge, which makes for a good photo opportunity.

 Nowadays the algae factory at Reykhólar harvests seaweed from the sea and if you look closely you can see them working on orange machinery harvesting the seaweed from the sea below the road on Skarðsströnd.

 Staðarhólskirkja and the monuments